-I’m excited to announce that I am now offering a proactive alert system which will send email alerts to me at the first sign of a problem.
+I’m excited to offer a proactive alert system.
+In fact I require that all customers setup this system.
+The system will send me email alerts at the first sign of a problem.
 Specifically, it monitors the following:

 - When backups are performed by Time Machine or CrashPlan